ruben93-codes/TipSelectorAddition/README.md

 # Additional files:
-Plain_code: Folder containing the plain code without all the project files
+Plain_code: The PYTHON files in this repository are the plain code used in the Pycharm project environment.